Landgate/govhack/README.md

 * *Web & mobile mapping libraries:*
  * [OpenLayers](http://openlayers.org/): A high-performance, feature-packed library for all your web mapping needs.
 OpenLayers makes it easy to put a dynamic map in any web page.
 It can display map tiles, vector data and markers loaded from any source.
 OpenLayers has been developed to further the use of geographic information of all kinds.
  * [Leaflet](http://leafletjs.com/): Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 Leaflet is designed with simplicity, performance and usability in mind.
 It works efficiently across all major desktop and mobile platforms.
  * [ArcGIS for Developers](https://developers.arcgis.com/): Bring the power of location to your apps with ArcGIS – a mapping platform accessible to developers.
 Create and manage geospatial apps regardless of your developer experience.
 Build web, mobile, and desktops apps that incorporate mapping, visualization, analysis, and more.
+ESRI also has an [awesome GitHub portal for developers](http://esri.github.io/).
  * [CARTO.js](https://carto.com/docs/carto-engine/carto-js/) (formerly CartoDB.js): CARTO.js is a simple unified JavaScript library that interacts with the CARTO Engine service.
 This library enables you to connect to your stored visualizations, create new visualizations, add custom interaction, and access or query raw data from a web browser.
  * [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/): Start with the maps your users love, add the data developers trust.
 Build a custom map for your site using styled maps, 3D buildings, indoor floor plans, multi-modal directions and more.
  * [MapBox for Developers](https://www.mapbox.com/developers/): Mapbox is the mapping platform for developers.
 Build maps and applications on our simple and powerful APIs, and use our open source libraries for interactivity and control.